 Just as the suspension is one of the most important parts of the bike, your brain is arguably the most important part of the rider.
 You can be as fit as you want and perched aboard the best possible off-road machine, but if your brain isn’t convinced then it all falls apart.

 Positive Mental attitude is important in all aspects of life and will help you to be a ‘glass half full’ rather than a ‘glass half empty’ kind of person.
 And that’s certainly true when it comes to tackling the more difficult aspects of off-road riding.
 If you come up to a set of rock steps and are consumed by a sense of dread at your impending failure, then that’s more likely to happen.

 As a new rider – watch a few of the more experienced guys to try to identify a line that works and then, without overthinking, give it a go.
 This might sound like it contradicts point 11, but we all have to learn.
 Clearly don’t attempt anything that you are genuinely concerned about – there’s usually somebody who will get your bike through the tricky stuff.

 Off-road riding is not rocket science, it’s only a question of learning, and we tend to learn a lot when things don’t go plan!
-Start with the idea that you can, and if it appears that was over ambitious, then go to plan B.
+Start with the idea that you can do it, and if it appears that was over ambitious, then go to plan B …

 So that’s our guide to the basic off-road skills.
 Each is only a small step, but put together they will improve your bike skills regardless of whether you are an old hand or a complete novice.